merseq/SWE6673-Assignment-2/README.md

 Adding code for Conjured Items: Emerging Software Engineering Processes Assignment 2 - Part 4 - https://www.youtube.com/watch?v=85e41y3KInE&feature=youtu.be

+#NOTE
-# The screenshots for this assignment are located in the "Screenshot" folder.
+The screenshots for this assignment are located in the "Screenshot" folder.
 These screenshots include test cases and code coverage for Original, Refactored code and new requirements of conjured items.